Enielen/files-and-folders/book/part2/part2.md

     0488<br>
     1356

 - The date the file was created or the date the data were collected.
-GEnerally recommended format for dates is: <b>YYYMMDD</b>.
+Generally recommended format for dates is: <b>YYYMMDD</b>.

 <b>Check your understanding:</b>
 Let’s pause to process these first two rules of thumb with two file naming scenarios.